Ukrainian-American exercise "Sea Breeze" started in the Black Sea

 |0

-This work, Ukrainian-American exercise "Sea Breeze" started in the Black Sea, by PO3 Andrea Rumple, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ukrainian-American exercise "Sea Breeze" started in the Black Sea, by PO2 Damon Grosvenor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT